Gompa And Pangong Tso, Ladakh, India

-Juxtaposing the image and text together was designed to produce a somewhat ambiguous result.
+Juxtaposing the image with the text was designed to produce a somewhat ambiguous result.
 It causes folks to think about the image in a way far removed from how they otherwise would.
 In this case the objective was to illicit memory and imaginings, my own and that of my audience.

 The Function Of Art

-For those seeking understanding the he in the text is me, while the she refers to my dear old mum.
-Mares is now 88 years of age.
+The he in the text is me, while the she refers to my dear old mum.
+Mares is now 91 years of age.